apache/druid/docs/ingestion/data-formats.md

 #### TSV (Delimited) Index Tasks

-If your input files contain a header, the `columns` field is optional and you don't need to set.
+If your input files contain a header, the `columns` field is optional and doesn't need to be set.
 Instead, you can set the `hasHeaderRow` field to true, which makes Druid automatically extract the column information from the header.
 Otherwise, you must set the `columns` field and ensure that field must match the columns of your input data in the same order.